 - Turn into a bowl, cover and refrigerate for at least an hour or overnight.

 - Cut into equal pieces (eg 50 gr).
 Roll into balls.
 When you have made all the balls, roll a second time before placing them in the cases.

 - To shape your babas, flatten the rolls slightly and put your thumb through to make a whole.
-Shape the dough so the shape is equal.
+Ensure the shape is even.
 Pop into the mould.
 I put my moulds into a muffin tray to make it easier to move them around.

 - Leave to rise at least 1 hour in a warm room.
 The rolls should be covered with plastic which should not touch the top of the rolls.
 For example place a mug at each corner of the tray and drape plastic or cling film over.

 - When they have risen, bake for 10-15 minutes until lightly golden (this will depend on your oven).
 Do not be tempted to egg wash the buns as this stops the syrup soaking in.